 During the year, we are visited by a Program Advisor from the Ministry of Education's Early Years Division and undergo a thorough inspection in order to retain our operating license and funding.
-Our standards are governed by the Child Care Modernization Act, 2014, the City of Toronto's Early Learning and Care Assessment for Quality Improvement document as well as our own high standards as parents.
-All reports that result from these inspections are shared with the Board of Directors and are on display for your information in the Supervisor's area.
+Our standards are governed by the Child Care Early Years Act, 2014, the City of Toronto's Early Learning and Care Assessment for Quality Improvement document as well as our own high standards as educators.
+All reports that result from these inspections are shared with the Board of Directors and are on display for your information.